"He works very hard and can score from almost anywhere on the court," said Hart. "I think he'll be a fine addition to a division one program."

 Wier, who impressed us the times we watched him compete in the AAU events, has the ability to produce points from anywhere on the court.

-PREVIOUSLY REPORTED: Wier, who competed for Jim Hart's Albany City Rocks' AAU program this summer, was at the Super Showcase in Disney World during the last week of July, the evaluation period for college coaches.
+Stan, who competed for Hart's Rocks' AAU program this past summer, was at the Super Showcase in Disney World during the last week of July, the evaluation period for college coaches.

 WHAT WE LIKE ABOUT STAN'S INDIVIDUAL GAME: